awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ## Summary

-As we saw above, it is easy to get Clickstream SDK and Firebase SDK to work together, after these three steps, your data will both upload to Clickstream analytics and Firebase, these two SDKs will work well together, and has no influence with each other, after your analytics business is migrated to clickstream, you only need to modify the `AnalyticsLogger` file to smoothly remove another SDK, and save your costs.
+As we saw above, it is easy to get Clickstream SDK and Firebase SDK to work together, after these three steps, your data will both upload to Clickstream analytics and Firebase, these two SDKs will work well together, and has no influence with each other.
+After you satisfy with the data, you only need to modify the `AnalyticsLogger` file to smoothly remove or disable another SDK.